Physics at Exeter was awarded Juno Champion status in 2018.

 - sexual orientation.

 Our inclusion group has representatives for all these protected characteristics.
-This group is developing discussions and actions to help ensure fairness and equality in important areas such as SWARM, promotions and recruitment in Physics.
+This group is developing discussions and actions to help ensure fairness and equality in important areas such as workload, promotions and recruitment in Physics.

 Follow our blog for the latest news and initiatives from the group.